Rollbusch/College-Work/README.md

-A repository to save all my college works
+Along my college adventure this'll be the repository where I'll be putting all my college works.